 Helon HabilaMonday, July 29, 2019 @ 7:00 pm - 8:30 pm

 Join us for reading with Helon Habila presenting his newly released novel, Travelers, a “startlingly imaginative” exploration of the African diaspora in Europe.
-This program will open with a reading from City of Asylum’s new writer-in-residence Bewketu Seyoum.
+This program will open with a reading from City of Asylum’s new writer-in-residence Bewketu Seyoum from Ethiopia.

 In Travelers, internationally acclaimed writer Helon Habila delivers a beautifully sculpted work of fiction that examines the lives of “travelers”—self-willed exiles and refugees alike.
 Accompanying his wife on a prestigious arts fellowship in Berlin, a Nigerian scholar finds there are no walls between his privileged, secure existence and the stories of other Africans on the move: among them: a transgender film student seeking the freedom to live an authentic life; a Libyan doctor who lost his wife and son in the waters of the Mediterranean; a Somalian shopkeeper who tried to save his young daughter from a marriage forced on her by an al-Shabab commander.